ufrgs-hyman/meican/docs/guide/migration.md

 #####7.
 Import the database

-From the backup, import the database directly on phpMyAdmin.
+From the backup, import the database directly via phpMyAdmin instance on the new machine.

 After all these steps, the migration is done.